Title | The Incredible Adventures of Van Helsing II |

 One of the newest additions to the genre is Neocore Games’ The Incredible Adventures of Van Helsing series.
 While sporting the tried and true loot-filled tropes of the usual ARPG adventure, the developers gave it a twist by placing you in the shoes of legendary monster/vampire hunter Van Helsing in a steampunk 19th century Europe.
 Van Helsing’s first incredible adventure was released last year on the Steam marketplace.
 Due to the praise and overall great sales of the title, a sequel was put into the works.
 So, with my love of ARPGs and the first game, I was jumping for joy upon the announcement.
 Now that the aptly-named The Incredible Adventures of Van Helsing II has been bestowed upon us, how does it hold up with its much-loved predecessor?

 Van Helsing’s second adventure takes place directly after the events of the first game.
 Something has happened to Van Helsing’s secret lair, causing him and his ghost companion, Lady Katarina, to be in quite the situation.
 When they finally grasp what exactly has happened, they’re greeted by a masked being who calls himself Prisoner Seven.
-While his suspicious of the ghastly-looking Prisoner Seven, Van Helsing can’t help but trust him in his time of need.
+While he is suspicious of the ghastly-looking Prisoner Seven, Van Helsing can’t help but trust him in his time of need.
 Once you escape from the lair, you come to find out that the villainous General Harker has launched a full-scale attack directed towards your lair and the resistance you built in the previous game.
 This continuity from the first game is one of my favorite things about the game.
 It’s not several months later or a pseudo-sequel that just depicts another wild adventure; it’s a legitimate sequel that allows you to experience everything that Van Helsing goes through at this moment in his life.
 This is a trend that more developers need to start following; Neocore Games created the epitome of a true sequel.

 The rest of story takes you around the mainland of Borgovia, as well as the dark dream-like world of the Ink on an adventure to destroy the evil military power of General Harker.
 It takes a bit for the game to get jump started due to the excruciatingly long and slightly annoying opening, but, when it does, the immense detail and hard work put into the world and character chemistry greatly makes up for it.
 Heck, as soon as the opening came to its demise, I was absolutely hooked.